Western Publishing

-Western Publishing, also known as Western Printing and Lithographing Company, was a Racine, Wisconsin, firm responsible for publishing the Little Golden Books.
+Western Publishing, also known as Western Printing and Lithographing Company, was an American company founded in 1907 in Racine, Wisconsin, best known for publishing the Little Golden Books.
 Its Golden Books Family Entertainment division also produced children's books and family-related entertainment products.
 The company had editorial offices in New York City and Los Angeles, California.
 Western Publishing became Golden Books Family Entertainment in 1996.

-As of 2013, Little Golden Books remains as an imprint of Penguin Random House.
+Golden Books Family Entertainment was eventually acquired jointly by Classic Media, owner of the catalog of United Productions of America (UPA), and book publisher Random House in a bankruptcy auction in 2001.
+Little Golden Books remains as an imprint of Penguin Random House.
+Golden Guides and Golden Field Guides are published by St. Martin's Press.